 - Can I report regular pay and deferred pay in the same pay period?

 Yes.
-For example, in the final pay period in June a teacher works five days of summer school and attends a workshop.
-In this pay period the teacher’s base salary which will be paid to the teacher in July and August is reported as deferred earnings, the summer school is reported as Payment Reason of SS – Summer School earnings with five days paid and the workshop will be reported as ED – Extra Duty/Stipends
+For example, in the final pay period in June, a teacher works five days of summer school and attends a workshop.
+In this pay period, the teacher’s base salary is reported as deferred earnings, the summer school is reported as Payment Reason of SS – Summer School earnings with five days paid and the workshop will be reported as ED – Extra Duty/Stipends.

 - How do I report summer school that overlaps fiscal years?

 Earnings are reportable on an accrual basis.
 The earnings are reportable in the year the work was performed which may not coincide with when the earnings are paid.